Nabinn/Nabinn.github.io/_posts/tutorials/git/2017-06-25-git-basics.md

 ## Commands

 ### 1. init
--The git init command creates a new Git repository.
+- The git init command creates a new Git repository.
 It can be used to convert an existing, unversioned project to a Git repository or initialize a new, empty repository.
 Most other Git commands are not available outside of an initialized repository, so this is usually the first command you'll run in a new project.
--This command creates an empty Git repository - basically a .git directory with subdirectories for objects , refs/heads , refs/tags , and template files.
-An initial HEAD file that references the HEAD of the master branch is also created. ...
+- This command creates an empty Git repository - basically a .git directory with subdirectories for objects , refs/heads , refs/tags , and template files.
+An initial HEAD file that references the HEAD of the master branch is also created.
 Running git init in an existing repository is safe.

 To transform the current directory into a git repository, use the following command:
 ```